MandarGogate/av-challenge-website/getting-started/submission.md

 - If the audio files contain a different number of samples than the original files, we will zero pad (or trim) the signals before merging them to the video.
 - Teams can submit one primary and one contrastive entry per track; however, we reserve the right not to include all contrastive entries in the subjective evaluation due to time constraints.

-Please submit your entry (or entries) using the the provided Google From link (sent through communications in the mailing list).
+Please submit your entry (or entries) using the Google Form link provided through the mailing list.

 [//]: # (# Journal Special Issue)